tkeating/mt-plugin-post-office/README.md

   as they are received ("Published") or if they must be manually published ("Draft").

+* Embed Attachments: By default, a photo attached to an email will become an asset, an asset-entry relationship will be created, and the asset will be embedded at the end of the entry.
+Uncheck this option to *not* embed the asset (but still turn attachments into assets and create the asset-entry relationship).

 * Allow all MT Authors from this Blog to Post: If you check this box, Movable Type will allow all of the authors of this weblog to post via email using the email address in their author profile.